rkborgstrom/move-it/README.md

 People are always looking to move and many don't want to pay a moving company or rent a U-Haul.

 ## How will your project solve this problem?
-By connecting users who wish to move and users who own a truck to connect depending on their location.
+By connecting users who wish to move and users who own a truck depending on their location.

 ## 5 user stories (at least):